mgrofsky/BigQueryToGCS/README.md

 This is by no means a definitive way to accomplish the tasks at hand.
 Feel free to modify the script and provide a merge request for any changes you feel that could benefit someone else.

-Ideally I would like to rewrite this so separate actions are put into their own functions.
+Ideally I would like to rewrite this so separate actions are put into their own functions and I did in my comments put in some notes on certain things that should be done differently if implemented in production.